 - Barceló Tenerife, San Miguel de Abona, Tenerife – Beach Resort

 The Barcelo chain of hotels offers remarkable service in Spain, and this is no exception.
 I stayed here during my family holiday to Tenerife and I can confirm that this all-inclusive resort is exceptional.
-It has beautiful sea views, 8 swimming pools, hydro massage baths, spacious rooms, elegant designs, fantastic buffet service and close to Siam Park.
+It has beautiful sea views, 8 swimming pools, hydro massage baths, spacious rooms, elegant designs, fantastic buffet service, and is close to Siam Park.
 Our stay came with a complimentary ticket to Siam Park.
 It is located close to the airport and offers various types of amenities to make your holiday worthwhile.

 - Iberostar Las Dalias, Costa Adeje, Tenerife

-Iberostar Las Dalias is a family-friendly, couple loving hotel.
+Iberostar Las Dalias is a family-friendly, couple-loving hotel.
 It is located 300m from the volcanic sands of Playa de El Bobo and 500m to La Pinta Beach.
 It has 3 heated outdoor pools, relaxing spa facilities, and high-quality dining service.

 - PortBlue Club Pollentia Resort, Alcudia resort, Mallorca

 PortBlue Club Pollentia Resort is on the seafront in Majorca’s Pollensa Bay to Can Cap de Bou Beach.
-It is close to bars and restaurants of Alcudia old town and a perfect choice for families.
+It is close to the bars and restaurants of Alcudia’s old town and a perfect choice for families.
 This resort which is just 5 minutes’ walk of Alcudia Port and beach is a great option for the family.

 - Palladium Hotel Palmyra, Sant Antoni de Portmany, Ibiza